Like every other category in your life, gifts need to be budgeted for too.

 Do you have enough money in your budget to give gifts the way you want?
 If you’re working with a fixed number, then you’ll have to borrow from different categories to make things work.
 Can you make a homemade gift for grandparents and move that money to the kids’ budget?
 Are you able to do an inexpensive family outing instead of an expensive gift for your child’s birthday?

-You could suggest a family gift exchange where everyone brings only one gift, or only buying for the family’s children.
+You could suggest a family gift exchange where everyone brings only one gift or only buys for the family’s children.
 As for your immediate family, if there are going to be major changes, you should talk about that now too.
 Let kids know in advance so their expectations can be managed, and talk with your partner about creative ways to give each other gifts.

-Kids, especially, change their mind 100 times about what they want or are interested in.
+Kids, especially, change their minds 100 times about what they want or are interested in.
 If you buy something for a December birthday in July, they might not even like that thing anymore.
-Then you’re out money or giving something disappointing.
+Then you’re out of money or giving something disappointing.

-Just because you’re on a budget doesn’t mean that you gift giving has to suffer that much.
-There are ways to stretch a gift giving budget!
+Just because you’re on a budget doesn’t mean that your gift-giving has to suffer that much.
+There are ways to stretch a gift-giving budget!

-Shopping second hand is one of the easiest ways to make your dollars go further.
+Shopping secondhand is one of the easiest ways to make your dollars go further.
 Particularly when shopping for kids’ gifts like toys and clothes.
-Look at yard sales, thrift stores, and local buy and sells.
-Consignments stores are also a great place to find a discount on stuff that’s in good condition!
+Look at yard sales, thrift stores, and a local “buy and sell.”
+Consignment stores are also a great place to find a discount on stuff that’s in good condition!

 Choose one great gift over a bunch of smaller ones.
 Rather than spending $100 on things they won’t love, opt for the single expensive gift they really want.
-This only saves money if it costs less than you’d normally spend, though.
+This only saves money if it costs less than you’d normally spend.